rga78/machine-learning-project/exercise.Rmd

 Class A is the correct form; classes B through E are common mistakes.

-The sensor data is provided here: [https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)
+The sensor data are provided here: [https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv)

-More information about the sensor data and how it was collected can be found here: [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har)
+More information about the sensor dataset and how it was collected can be found here: [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har)

-The sensor data includes the raw data from a gyroscope, accelerometer, and magnetometer placed at each of the four points on the body, along with roll, yaw, and pitch angles derived from that data.
+The sensor data include the raw data from a gyroscope, accelerometer, and magnetometer placed at each of the four points on the body, along with roll, yaw, and pitch angles derived from that data.
 The dataset also includes data summarized across time slices, such as average, variance, min and max, etc, of the roll, yaw, and pitch angles.
 The summary data, however, will not be